Phoenix-ComputerCraft/phoenix-computercraft.github.io/drivers/drive.md

 * `peripheral_drive`: Implements for disk drive peripherals.

 ## Properties
-* `state: {isAudio: boolean, label: string?, id: number?}?`: Information about the current inserted disk, if one is available.
+* `state: {isAudio: boolean, label: string?, id: number?}? {get}`: Information about the current inserted disk, if one is available.

 ## Methods
 * `setLabel(label: string?)`: Sets the label of the disk, if a disk is currently inserted.
 Throws otherwise.